Conduitry/memor/README.md

 Keying of primitives, arrays, regexes, dates, and buffers works according to their values.
 Any additional custom properties added to the objects will *not* be considered as part of the key.
 (More specifically, arrays are keyed according to their length and their elements, regexes and buffers are keyed according to their `.toString()`s, and dates are keyed according to their `.getTime()`s.)

 Keying of POJOs works according to their (own) enumerable and non-enumerable property names and values, without regard to order.
-Symbolic keys and their values are not considered, due to the lack of a canonical ordering on symbols.
+Symbolic keys and their values are also part of the keying, but these *are* sensitive to order, due to the lack of a canonical ordering on symbols.

 Other objects (those without a prototype of `Object.prototype`) are simply keyed according to their identity (i.e., `===`).